The Operator Story

 The Burner Spec

-Last year I needed a validated propane burner specification for a commercial pizza oven I'm developing.
+Last year I needed a validated propane burner specification for an outdoor pizza oven I'm developing.
 Normally you'd hire a specialized engineering firm.
 It would take months and cost tens of thousands of dollars.
 I had zero experience with computational fluid dynamics.

 I used AI to learn CFD fundamentals, build simulation models, and run chemistry validation.
 The entire process took 10 days of fractional work.
 No outside engineering firm.
 No manual code.
 The output was a complete, validated burner and subsystem specification.